ssmith21/Default-Predictor-Webapp/README.md

 # DefaultPredictorML
 Neural network webapp which predicts the probability of someone defaulting their credit card!
+Please visit the webapp to try out the calculator and read more about the project.

 ## https://ccdefaultpredictor.herokuapp.com/